IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A realistic painting of a bird with the word 'sky' written beneath it"

-### 5. `magritte_windows`
+### 5. `Margritte_windows`

-**Description:** Based on Magritte's use of windows, frames, and portals as devices to challenge perception, with the oil painting aesthetics that give his windows their distinctive look.
+**Description:** Based on Margritte's use of windows, frames, and portals as devices to challenge perception, with the oil painting aesthetics that give his windows their distinctive look.

 **Best for concepts involving:**
 - Windows showing impossible or contradictory scenes